-Should a student experience an emergency personally or in his/her immediate family ("immediate family" is defined as parent, guardian, spouse, child, or sibling) that would preclude him/her from attending a scheduled assessment or remediation, the student should notify the Campus Dean/Associate Dean as soon as possible following the event, but no later than 8:00 AM on the day of the scheduled assessment/remediation assessment.
-"Emergency" situations include, but may not be limited, to hospitalization, death, or other unforeseen, debilitating events.
+Should a student experience an emergency personally or in his/her immediate family ("immediate family" is defined as parent, guardian, spouse, child, or sibling) that would preclude him/her from attending a scheduled assessment or reassessment, the student should notify the Campus Dean/Associate Dean as soon as possible following the event, but no later than the scheduled assessment start time on the day of the assessment/reassessment.
+"Emergency" situations include, but may not be limited to hospitalization, death, or other unforeseen, debilitating events.
 Notification can be made by telephone, e-mail, or fax.
 Whether or not a request for an excused absence due to personal or family emergency is granted is solely the purview of the Campus Dean/Associate Dean.
 The Campus Dean/Associate Dean may request that the student provide documentation of the emergency in order to determine if granting an excused absence is warranted.